 Top cold sales post: 10 Things New Sales Reps Are Taught.
 That Maybe They Shouldn’t Be.

-Here Jason covers some of the ideas that are commonly passed on as gospel to new sales reps, such as ‘insta-discounting’ and competition bashing, then sets you straight on what you actually should be doing.
+Here Jason, the blog expert, covers some of the ideas that are commonly passed on as gospel to new sales reps, such as ‘insta-discounting’ and competition bashing, then sets you straight on what you actually should be doing.
 A handy post to make sure you haven’t fallen into any of these bad sales habits.

 Who: The brains behind the book of the same name, the team now helps with training for your sales team as well as providing outsourced sales services.

-Why you should check them out: The original book Predictable Revenue, originally released in 2011, is widely revered and followed by many of the top Silicon Valley companies.
+Why you should check them out: The original book Predictable Revenue, released in 2011, is probably one of the best cold calling books out there, widely revered and followed by many of the top Silicon Valley companies.
 Since then, they’ve kept producing top content for anyone who wants to optimize their revenue.

 Along with their latest podcast interviews, the blog highlights the trends salespeople need to be aware of, together with the strategies they can implement to perform at the top of their game.
 For example, during the COVID-19 pandemic, the team has kept the blog updated with the latest insights to help sales teams to identify and adapt to the new normal.

 Top cold sales post: 5 Tips to Building Rapport on a Cold Call